malkab/GitBook-Almost-Open-Software-Geomatics/README.md

-# malkab's Articles
+# (Almost) Open Software Geomatics

-This is a set of articles published in different sources regarding open source and geomatics.
+This is a set of didactic materials about (almost) Open Software Geomatics I have gathered during years of teaching.